 1. Variable-refrigerant Flow (VRF) Systems: Weighing Benefits And Limitations

 Variable-refrigerant flow (VRF) systems have been used for the better part of three decades in Europe and Asia.
 While clearly not as common in North America, the design has been catching on — mostly for its ability to respond to fluctuations in space load conditions.
 Because of this, it excels at saving money during part-load system use.
 VRF is appealing for reasons beyond energy savings.
 After all, the systems can simultaneously heat and cool separate spaces in the same building.
-VRF systems also can vary compressor speed to meet load condition and have quieter operation than a direct exchange system.
+VRF systems also can vary compressor speed to meet load conditions and have a quieter operation than a direct exchange system.
 But that’s not to say that it’s perfect for every building or every climate.
-Facility managers have to weigh benefits and limitations.
+Facility managers have to weigh the benefits and limitations.

 Affify is careful to note that a VRF system isn’t an off-the-shelf solution.
 It generally Ramez Affify, principal at E4P consulting engineering the assistance of a design engineer, who needs to review the load profile for the building so that each outdoor section is sized based on the peak load of all the indoor sections at any given time; then the outdoor unit can be specified.